XZiar/RayRenderer/OpenGLUtil/README.md

 Uniform's initial value will be read after linked in oglProgram, but not all of them are supported.

-#### Dynamic & Static Subroutine
+#### Dynamic & Emulate & Static Subroutine

 OpenGL 4.0 introduced [**subroutine**](https://www.khronos.org/opengl/wiki/Shader_Subroutine), which provide easy runtime dispatch capability.

 However, **subroutine** could be costly and will prevent optimization.
 Most upper shader would choose to conditional compiling using macro.
+Also, some old platform does not support it, although it has been wide emulated using id+switch.

-OpenGLUtil provide a wrapper to cover both runtime dispatch and compile-time dispatch.
+OpenGLUtil provide a wrapper to cover all these three solution: **runtime dispatch**, **emulate subroutine** and **compile-time dispatch**.

 The syntax is `OGLU_ROUTINE(type, routinename, return-type, [arg, ...args])` and `OGLU_SUBROUTINE(type, funcname)`.
 The `OGLU_ROUTINE` defines both `subroutine type` and `subroutine uniform`, and `OGLU_SUBROUTINE` defines the `specific fucntion`.

 Normally, it's just a wrapper for OpenGL's subroutine.
 When a subroutine selection is statically specified in `ShaderConfig`, `routinename` become a macro of `funcname` and subroutine definition is gone.
 As a result, all usages of the subroutine will directly go to the specific function, while other selection functions can still be explicitly used.

 If there's any dynamic subroutine, a request of extension `GL_ARB_shader_subroutine` will be placed into the shader.

-Since OpenGLUtil cannot identify ifdef blocks, the request is `enable` rather than `require`, and the compiler should still throw the error when not supported.
+If the runtime detectes that context does not support subroutine, it will generate selection uniform and wrapper function with switches to emulate the functionality.
+The id of subroutine's routine will be statically assigned using their line number.
+It is possible for compiler to optimize out the uniform, so weather the subroutine is active is still decided by the OpenGL runtime.

 #### Resource Mapping